r-flores/Analysis-of-Hormones-and-the-Gut-Microbiome/README.md

                                nodeAttr = moduleColors[inModule])

 ```
-The files generated under Code/Results can now be imported into cytoscape to create the complete network.
+The files generated under Code/Results can now be imported into cytoscape to create the complete network.<br>
+Import the edge file to Cytoscape<br>
+Set the following in Cytoscape for each network:
+weight = Edge Attribute<br>
+fromAltName = Source Node<br>
+toAltName = Target Node<br>
+fromNode = Source Node Attribute<br>
+toNode = Target Node Attribute<br>

 Using Cytoscape we filtered under the gene Bcl6 to create induced subnetworks for genes co-expressed with Bcl6 which can be seen below
 ![](Images/ConvR_Male_Network.png)

 <br>
 Functional Analysis<br>
 <br>